 The Pennyfarthing Effect: While the game was well regarded in its time, it tried to shoehorn in a number of character interactions into traits and random events that proved to work out much better as their own mechanics in the sequel.
 The most obvious example would be the child education system; rather than allowing you to assign specific wards to look after them, the game fired an event to let you choose whether to educate them yourself or to choose a selection of "generic" educators that were marked as a trait on their character portrait.

-You ALL Look Familiar: Played straight in the first game, in that there are only so many individual portraits for each culture.
+You ALL Look Familiar: Played straight in that there are only so many individual portraits for each culture.

 Crusader Kings II

 Abduction Is Love: Subverted.
 Certain pagans will abduct female courtiers when they sack settlements, and the rulers have the option of taking them on as concubines — even if they're already married to someone else.
 However, this carries hefty opinion penalty, ensuring she will hate her abductor.
 It's possible for the "Fell in Love" event to happen between a ruler and their stolen concubine, but the event is bugged, and treats that concubine as an illegitimate mistress in related sub-events.

 The second game lets players choose the name of his/her character's newborn children, so one can either avoid this trope or intentionally cause it.